DNnate/CISSP-Study-Resources/CISSP-Domain-8-Objectives.md

       - Pass-around reviews are often done via email or using a central code review system, allowing developers to review code asynchronously.
       - Pair programming requires two programmers to work together, with one writing code and the other reviewing and tracking progress.
       - Team reviews are typically done in a group
       - Fagan inspection is a formal review process that would involve both the developer and a team to review the code using a formal process.
+      - It is sometimes referred to as a 📝"peer review".
+Typically, this entails the independent, manual evaluation of developed source code for quality and security risks (e.g. errors, bugs, vulnerabilities) by a more senior developer.
   - 🔖**White-Box Testing**: A software testing approach where the tester has complete knowledge of the internal structure, code, and logic of the application being tested.
 White-box tests also have access to the source code but perform testing from a developer’s perspective.
   - 🔖**Black-box testing** begins with no prior knowledge of the system implementation, simulating a user perspective.
 They do not have access to source code.
   - 🔖**Gray-box testing** provide partial knowledge of the system, respectively, in advance of the test.
 In a gray-box test, the tester evaluates the software from a user perspective but has access to the source code as the test is conducted.